ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 *Example custom.css for modifying the 3270 colors*

-In this stylesheet, BLUE, RED, PINK, GREEN, TURQUOISE, YELLOW, and WHITE represent the 7 colors of the 3270 pallette, with a prefix indicating the highlighting mode: N=normal, U=underscore, B=blink, R=reverse video.
+In this stylesheet, BLUE, RED, PINK, GREEN, TURQUOISE, YELLOW, and WHITE represent the 7 colors of the 3270 palette, with a prefix indicating the highlighting mode: N=normal, U=underscore, B=blink, R=reverse video.
 The color values (for example, #7890F0) are expressed in hexadecimal RGB encoding or as color names.
 For more explanation, see :-

 - `http://en.wikipedia.org/wiki/Web_colors <http://en.wikipedia.org/wiki/Web_colors>`__
 - `http://www.w3schools.com/html/html_colornames.asp <http://www.w3schools.com/html/html_colornames.asp>`__